turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 <section class="call-to-action">
 ### Group Practice

-In small groups, research your assigned built-in color function.
+In small groups, research the following built-in color functions.
 Reference the descriptions below, the [Sass documentation](https://sass-lang.com/documentation/modules/color) on color functions, and the examples you are given.
 Make sure to play around with the code in a codepen - are there differences in using hex, rgba, and hsla?
 Why is this function relevant?
+How could you see yourself using these in practice?

   * complement()
   * mix()
   * lighten/darken()
   * desaturate/saturate()

-Be prepared to show us:
-* What the function does
-* What it takes in
-* The function in action!
+Finished early?
+What other useful color functions can you find?

 </section>

 ## Summary